Glossary S +++ Popular Articles: 'Spacecraft', 'Space', 'Solar energy'

 Deutsch: SkyLab / Español: SkyLab / Português: SkyLab / Français: SkyLab / Italiano: SkyLab

 SkyLab was the United States' first space station, launched and operated by NASA in the 1970s.
-It was designed to be a laboratory for conducting scientific experiments in microgravity and to demonstrate that humans could live and work in space for extended periods.
-SkyLab provided valuable data and experience that paved the way for future space stations, including the International Space Station (ISS).
+It was designed to be a Laboratory for conducting scientific experiments in microgravity and to demonstrate that humans could live and work in space for extended periods.
+SkyLab provided valuable Data and Experience that paved the way for future space stations, including the International Space Station (ISS).

 SL --->'Sociedad Limitada', the Spanish version of a private limited company